Dholydai/writerz-with-an-attitude/README.md

 <img src="Images/NoteBk6U.jpg" width="650" />

 I have created ISO compliant firmware, and designed Windows drivers for five European languages' so far..
 Work on Lixux keyd configurations will begin.
-Apple keyboard drivers are not in my wheelhouse.
+Apple drivers are not my wheelhouse.
 Collaboration from those who can write Apple drivers is expected.

 Single-hand writers should have use of modern writing instruments.
 After World War 2 ended, LCDR Dvorak designed two practical single-hand letter schemes for the typewriter that enabled disabled veterans to type comfortably.